mattzila89/Timesheet_Latest/Testing/LoginFlow/README.md

 LoginFlow
 =========

-This sample demonstrates how to manipulate the navigation stack in order to view the main page of the timesheet application once the user has successfully logged in to enter time.
+This project shows how to manipulate the navigation stack in order to view different pages of the timesheet application once the user has successfully logged in to enter time.
+Other page's that are included: add item's page  to the main page list, as well as a page that uses a RESTful API request to GET data.

-For more information about the sample see [Hierarchical Navigation](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/user-interface/navigation/hierarchical/).

 Author
 ------